 Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

+SummaryIf you’re looking for a bare minimum, no frills dash cam that’s at the bottom end of the market, then the Claoner will do what it set out to do, but nothing more.
 It’s a fully functional dashcam that hits above its price level in terms of features with G-sensor, loop recording and all the other essentials, plus a rear view camera that also functions as a reverse parking sensor.
+View on Amazon

 - It is detected by the parking motion sensor when the car is off

 - The G-sensor detects an accident

 Rear CameraIt also comes with a rear camera which you can wire in with the long cable included.
 This is waterproof so it can be attached to the rear bumper and records to the dash cam or can be used as a parking sensor.
 If you have an old vehicle, you can wire it up to detect when the reversing light comes on and the rear camera can automatically show on the screen when reversing.
 The parking monitor allows around the clock protection of the vehicle with automatic recording when it detects any movement or shakes.

 User InterfaceThe camera is quick to boot and the 3 inch screen allows for immediate playback.
 It’ not a touch screen but once you get used to the buttons it’s reasonably easy to work.
 Unfortunately, with no wireless connectivity or smartphone app, when you need to use the footage you’ll have to resort to a desktop computer in order to send it to your insurers which can sometimes be cumbersome.